1AlbertChen/nbody/README.md

 # N-Body Simulation

 This is an n-body simulation visualizer written with C and Python.
 It implements the [Barnes-Hut Algorithm](https://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation) to simulate an open or globular star cluster.
-This repository is the edited version of a final project I did with my friends Paul Clarke and Matthew Kennedy for a computational physics course at Northwestern University in 2020.
-The demos you see below only contain 1,000 bodies each.
-The program can work for up to 100,000 bodies.

 ## Examples
 ![Alt Text](demo/globular_gif.gif)